-Water transfers are often characterized as a "flexible" way to ensure that water-short water agencies get supplies they want, especially during periods of drought.
-Water transfers are premised on the existence of a "water market" in which trades or exchanges of money for access to water supplies are arranged.
+Water transfers are often characterized as a "flexible" way of ensuring that water agencies get the supplies they want, especially during periods of drought.
+Water transfers are premised on a "water market," in which money is exchanged for access to water supplies.

-At the California Water Impact Network, we view water transfers as an troubling method for undercutting the state's water rights system and keep pressure up on California's rivers, streams and aquifers.
-Transfers help ensure that water "flows uphill to money" by giving legal to large amounts of capital in water allocation decisions, especially in dry years.
+But water transfers are not so transparent and benign as they may seem.
+They undercut the state's water rights system and increase the pressure on California's rivers and aquifers.
+Transfers help ensure that water "flows uphill to money" by allowing people with large amounts of capital to influence water allocation decisions, especially during dry years.

-Impacts to groundwater levels in the Tuscan Aquifer from groundwater exports was seen in 1994, following seven years of low annual precipitation; this decline was due largely to excessive groundwater exports.
-During this period, the Western Canal Water District and other irrigation districts in Butte, Glenn and Colusa counties exported 105,000 af of water extracted from the Tuscan aquifers to buyers outside of the area.
-This early experiment in the conjunctive use of groundwater (i.e., storing water in groundwater basins in wet years for use during dry years) caused a significant and immediate adverse impact on the environment.
+Significant drops in groundwater levels in the Sacramento Valley’s Tuscan Aquifer were confirmed in 1994, following seven years of low annual precipitation; this decline was due largely to excessive groundwater exports.
+During this period, the Western Canal Water District and other irrigation districts in Butte, Glenn and Colusa counties exported 105,000 acre feet of water extracted from the Tuscan Aquifer to buyers outside of the area.
+This early experiment in the conjunctive use of groundwater (i.e., storing water in groundwater basins in wet years for use during dry years) caused a significant and immediate adverse impact on the regional environment.

-Until the time of the 1994 water transfers, groundwater levels had dropped but the Tuscan Aquifer and its associated groundwater basins had met the demands of local domestic and agricultural users.
+Prior to the 1994 water transfers, groundwater levels had dropped but the Tuscan Aquifer and its associated groundwater basins had met the demands of local domestic and agricultural users.
 The water districts’ 1994 extractions, however, lowered groundwater levels throughout the Durham and Cherokee areas of eastern Butte County.
 The water level fell and the water quality deteriorated in the wells serving the City of Durham.
 Irrigation wells failed on several orchards in the Durham area.
-One farm never recovered from the loss of its crop and later entered into bankruptcy.
-Although the districts’ groundwater substitution was in the deep levels of the aquifer, residential wells dried up in the shallow zone of the aquifer as far north as Durham.
+One farm never recovered from the loss of its crop and ultimately entered into bankruptcy.
+Although the districts’ groundwater withdrawals were in the deep levels of the aquifer, residential wells dried up in the aquifer’s shallow zone as far north as Durham.